 In conclusion, there are really legitimate reasons to accept prolonged boredom.
 Everyone suffers thereby, and every noble ideal is compromised.
-For two centuries significant boredom in school and education has been the order of the day and has been accepted as a given.
-All this is now about to change.
-For just as many years ago organic solvents through scientific study were found dangerous to inhale, so scientific insights regarding stress, boredom and anxiety are becoming so convincing that effective measures can be installed to counter excess occurrence hereof.
+For two centuries significant boredom in school and education has been now about to change.
+For just as many years add ordanic solvents through scientific study were found dangerous to inhale, so scientific insights regarding stress, boredom and anxiety are becoming so convincing that effective measures can be installed to counter excess occurrence hereof.
 We are not quite there yet, but studies such as ours pave the way.